mikenakis/Bathyscaphe/README.md

 Also note that with these annotations we are only promising shallow immutability; Bathyscaphe will still perform all the checks necessary in order to guarantee deep immutability.
 So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `byte`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.

 ### <a name="usage-self-assessment">&ZeroWidthSpace;</a>Self-assessment

+- #### <a name="usage-self-assessment-interface">&ZeroWidthSpace;</a>The `ImmutabilitySelfAssessable` interface

   Sometimes, the question whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
 (For an example, see **_freezable class_** in the glossary.)
 In order to accommodate such cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will be invoking instances of your class, asking them whether they are immutable or not.
 Here is an example:

       public class MyFreezableClass implements ImmutabilitySelfAssessable
       {
           private int mutable; private boolean frozen;
           public void mutate() { assert !frozen; mutable++; }
           public void freeze() { frozen = true; }
           @Override public boolean isImmutable() { return frozen; }
       }

 ### <a name="usage-obtaining-diagnostics">&ZeroWidthSpace;</a>Obtaining diagnostics

-Here is how you can obtain a detailed human-readable diagnostic message explaining exactly why a certain object of yours, which you intended to be immutable, was assessed by Bathyscaphe as mutable:
+- #### <a name="usage-obtaining-diagnostics-method">&ZeroWidthSpace;</a>The `explain()` method

+  Suppose that there is a certain object which we intended to be immutable, but Bathyscaphe finds it to be mutable.
+We would like to know exactly why Bathyscaphe issues this assessment, so that we can locate the problem and fix it.
+Here is how:

       Object myObject = List.of( new StringBuilder() );
       try
       {
           assert Bathyscaphe.objectMustBeImmutableAssertion( myObject );
       }
       catch( ObjectMustBeImmutableException e )
       {
           Bathyscaphe.explain( e ).forEach( System.out::println );
       }

-The above code will emit the following text to the standard output:<br/>
-(Note: the exact text is subject to change.)
+  The above code will emit to the standard output a detailed human-readable diagnostic message explaining exactly why the assessment was issued.
+The text will look something like this: (Note: the exact text is subject to change.)

       ■ instance of 'java.util.ImmutableCollections.List12' is mutable because index 0 contains mutable instance of 'java.lang.StringBuilder'.
 (MutableComponentMutableObjectAssessment)
       ├─■ type 'java.util.ImmutableCollections.List12' is provisory because it is preassessed by default as a composite class.
 (CompositeProvisoryTypeAssessment)
       └─■ instance of 'java.lang.StringBuilder' is mutable because it is of a mutable class.
 (MutableClassMutableObjectAssessment)
         └─■ class 'java.lang.StringBuilder' is mutable because it extends mutable class 'java.lang.AbstractStringBuilder'.
 (MutableSuperclassMutableTypeAssessment)
           └─■ class 'java.lang.AbstractStringBuilder' is mutable due to multiple reasons.
 (MultiReasonMutableTypeAssessment) ├─■ class 'java.lang.AbstractStringBuilder' is mutable because field 'value' is mutable.
 (MutableFieldMutableTypeAssessment)
             │ └─■ field 'value' is mutable because it is not final, and it has not been annotated with @Invariable.
 (VariableMutableFieldAssessment)
             ├─■ class 'java.lang.AbstractStringBuilder' is mutable because field 'coder' is mutable.
 (MutableFieldMutableTypeAssessment)
             │ └─■ field 'coder' is mutable because it is not final, and it has not been annotated with @Invariable.
 (VariableMutableFieldAssessment)
             └─■ class 'java.lang.AbstractStringBuilder' is mutable because field 'count' is mutable.
 (MutableFieldMutableTypeAssessment)
               └─■ field 'count' is mutable because it is not final, and it has not been annotated with @Invariable.
 (VariableMutableFieldAssessment)

 ## <a name="copyright">&ZeroWidthSpace;</a>Copyright